melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

-*Fishery-Dependent Surveys*:  There are four fishery-dependent survey fleets north of Point Conception; 1) the MRFSS CPFV dockside survey, 2) Deb Wilson-Vandenberg CPFV onboard observer survey, 3)CDFW/Cal Poly onboard observer survey, and 4) CRFS PR1 dockside survey.
+*Fishery-Dependent Surveys*:  There are four fishery-dependent survey fleets north of Point Conception:
+1) the MRFSS CPFV dockside survey,
+2) Deb Wilson-Vandenberg CPFV onboard observer survey,
+3) CDFW/Cal Poly onboard observer survey, and
+4) CRFS PR1 dockside survey.

+*Research*:
-*Research*: There are three research fleets; 1) Abrams conditional-length-at-age data,
+  There are three research fleets:
+1) Abrams conditional-length-at-age data,
-2) NWFSC WCGBT survey data, and 3) SWFSC groundfish ecology survey data.
+2) NWFSC WCGBT survey data, and
+3) SWFSC groundfish ecology survey data.

 ### Additional Specifications

 Selectivity was specified using the double normal parameterization within Stock Synthesis for all fleets.
-Selectivities were estimated for the commercial hook-and-line fleet, commercial trawl fleet, and the commercial net fleet.
-Selectivity was estimated for the recreational PC fleet, recreational PC discard fleet and the Recreational PR fleet.
-There were no length data available for the recreational PR fleet, and it mirrors the selectivity of the recreational PC discard fleet.
+Selectivity parameters were estimated for the commercial hook-and-line fleet, commercial trawl fleet, and the commercial net fleet.
+Selectivity parameters were estimated for the recreational PC fleet, recreational PC discard fleet and the Recreational PR fleet.
+There were no length data available for the recreational PR discard fleet, and it mirrors the selectivity of the recreational PC discard fleet.
 Selectivity for the recreational PC onboard index of abundance is mirrored to the recreational PC fleet as they share the same length composition.
 The Abrams research selectivity mirrors the commercial hook-and-line fleet.
 The STAT explored mirroring this data set to the recreational PC fleet, but the length composition was more representative of the commercial fleet.
-The Abrams dataset was too sparse and only collected over a two year period.
-Hook-and-line gear was the dominant collection method for teh SWFSC groundfish ecology survey and is mirrored to the commercial hook-and-line fleet.
+The Abrams dataset was too sparse to estimate its own selectivity parameters and was only collected over a two year period.
+Hook-and-line gear was the dominant collection method for the SWFSC groundfish ecology survey and is mirrored to the commercial hook-and-line fleet.

-Selectivity parameters were estimated for all fishery-independent data sources.
+Selectivity parameters were estimated for all fishery-independent fleets.

-The recreational PC and PR fleets applied three blocks for selectivity:  1875-2001, 2002-2016, adn 2017-2020.
-All commercial fleet selectivity was constant across model years 1875-2020.

-The length composition data for some years and fleets was small, and may not be representative of the total catch.
-Years with insufficient data were excluded from the likelihood, and initial sample sizes (prior to data weighting) for length composition data were set equal to a proxy such as the number or trips, hauls, or sampling events (as described in Table \@ref(tab:length-sample-size)).
+The length composition sample sizes for some years and fleets was small, and observations may not be representative of the total catch.
+Years with insufficient data were excluded from the likelihood, and initial sample sizes (prior to data weighting) for length composition data were set equal to a proxy such as the number or trips, hauls, or sampling events (as described in Tables \@ref(tab:length-sample-size) and \@ref(tab:length-inputN)).

 ### Modeling Platform and Structure

-The assessment was conducted used Stock Synthesis version 3.30.17.00 developed by Dr. Richard Methot at the NOAA, NWFSC [@Methot2013].
-This most recent version was used because it included improvements and corrections to older model versions.
+The assessment was conducted using Stock Synthesis (SS) version 3.30.17.00 developed by Dr. Richard Methot [@Methot2013].
 The R package [r4ss](https://github.com/r4ss/r4ss), version 1.38.0, along with R version 4.0.1 were used to investigate and plot model fits.

-Electronic SS model files including the data, control, starter, and forecast files can be found on the
+Electronic SS model input files including the data, control, starter, and forecast files can be found on the
 [PFMC's website](https://www.pcouncil.org/groundfish/stock-assessments/).

 ### Model Parameters
-The population dynamics model has many parameters, some estimated using the available data in the assessment and some fixed at values either external to the assessment or informed by the available data.
-A summary of all estimated and fixed parameter values, including associated properties, are listed in Table \@ref(tab:params).
+The population dynamics model has many parameters, some estimated using the available data in the assessment and some fixed at values either determined external to the assessment or informed by the available data.
+Estimated and fixed parameter values, including associated properties (bounds, priors, asymptotic standard errors), are in Table \@ref(tab:params).

 A total of 115 parameters were estimated in the base model, including recruitment deviations.
 Time-invariant growth parameters (Brody growth coefficient, lengths at age 0 and age 30, and CV old/young) using the Schnute parameterization of the von Bertalanffy growth function were estimated for each sex.
 The CV of the distribution of length-at-age, CV(L), in the base model is estimated at the lower and upper ages specified in the Schnute parameterization of von Bertalanffy growth, and a linear interpolation between these 2 parameters is a function of age.
 This choice was based on visual inspection of the relationship between CV(L) and age, by sex, using the NWFSC hook-and-line survey data (Figure \@ref(fig:cv-length-age)).
-Natural mortality was estimated for females and males, and informed by a prior distribution.
+Natural mortality was estimated for both females and males, and informed by a prior distribution.
 Selectivity varied by fleet, and was assumed to be either asymptotic or domed for retained fleets, and forced to be domed for discard fleets with initial and final selectivity fixed at zero.
-All selectivity parameters were assumed to be time-invariant, except time blocks were used to capture changes in peak selectivity associated with regulatory changes in 2002 and 2017 (see regulations section).
+Most selectivity parameters were assumed to be time-invariant, except time blocks were used to capture changes in selectivity associated with regulatory changes in 2002 and 2017 (see regulations section).
 Recruitment deviates were estimated in the base model from 1970 – 2020.
-Initial (equilibrium) recruitment was also estimated.
-An extra standard deviation parameter was estimated for the PR mode abundance index, as the externally estimated CVs were small due to extremely large sample sizes (1000s of trips).
+Initial (unfished equilibrium) recruitment was also estimated.
+An extra standard deviations were estimated for the PR mode abundance index, as the externally estimated CVs were small due to extremely large sample sizes (1000s of trips).